 Which do you think is the best way to choose a career?
 And this was my response;

 Choosing a career is oftentimes more subjective than objective.
-This means every person has their own opinion for the choice they make with respect to their career ambitions.
+This means every person has their own opinion on the choice they make with respect to their career ambitions.

 In the context of this argument, I think the best way to choose a career is to consider what motivates you in the long haul and that implies doing the work that you enjoy.